bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_one_clustering.rst

 Get the data
 ------------

-Create a histogram object, instantiating it with the standardized title (no extension).
+Create a color feature instance, instantiating it with the standardized title (no extension).
 You can find its length through the helpful ``determine_movie_length()`` function.
 Create a segment describing the time interval that you would like to retrieve.
 Finally, grab the data.
 Here we are demonstrating one of the 'spatial' access functions ``center_quad_histogram_for_segment`` that returns just the histogram data for the central gridded squares of the 4-by-4 grid.

 .. code-block:: python

 	from action.suite import *
+	title = 'North_by_Northwest'
+	ACTION_DIR = '/Users/me/Movies/action'
-	cfl = ColorFeaturesLAB(TITLE, action_dir=ACTION_DIR)
+	cfl = ColorFeaturesLAB(title, action_dir=ACTION_DIR)

 	length = 600 # 600 seconds = 10 minutes
 	length_in_frames = length * 4